London Borough of Croydon: Geology

+Elevations range from 32 metres in the north on London Clay (west of London Road (A23) south-southeast of Norbury Station and west of Thornton Heath station) to 175 metres in the south on a small area of Lambeth Group rock (at Sanderstead Plantation on Addington Road).

 Townscape description

 The CR postcode area covers most of the south and centre of the borough while the SE and SW postcodes cover the northern parts, including Crystal Palace, Upper Norwood, South Norwood, Selhurst (part), Thornton Heath (part), Norbury and Pollards Hill (part).